loomio/loomio_help/content/dev_manual/translation.md

 Please use the informal or personal form if your language has the option.

+## Guidelines

+If your language distinguishes between personal and impersonal, use the more personal!

+Make sure that you understand the different type of polls and activities that groups can do and that these are translated in way that is logical in your language.

+Bear in mind the hyperlinks!
+The can be moved depending on the sentence structure of your language, so put them in place where you think it makes sense, not where they are placed in English.

 ## How to correctly translate code:

 When you combine a translation string with some personal data you get something the user will understand.
 To make this work there are little bits of code within translation strings.
 It' takes a little practice to learn how to work with them.